learn-co-curriculum/environment-setup-resources/README.md

 Error: Frozen terminal after installing ZSH

-Cause: usually they already had ZSH installed at the `/bin/zsh` path but the setup guide walks them through adding it to `/usr/local/bin/zsh` so the terminal cannot find the right path when it starts up

-Fix: with terminal open navigate to Terminal>Preferences.
-From there make sure the “General” tab is selected and have them select `Command` radio button under the `Shells open with:` section.
+Fix: with Terminal open navigate to Terminal > Preferences.
+Select "General" tab and
+click "Command" radio button under the "Shells open with:" section.
 Ensure `/bin/zsh` is being used there.

+Cause: usually they already had ZSH installed at `/bin/zsh` but the setup guide walks them through installing it at `/usr/local/bin/zsh` so the terminal cannot find the right path when it starts up

+---

+Error: `Compinit insecure directories`

+Fix: `compaudit | xargs chmod g-w`

 ### Cloning Labs